tonai/Lightning-talks/JavaScript/01_Vanilla/05_Best-practices.md

 ## Basic rules

+### HTML classes

+Use specific HTML classes that you will use in your JavaScript plugins to select the DOM elements you need to manipulate.

+Prefix those classes with `js-` to differentiate them from other style classes.

+For state classes use the `is-` prefix.
+Example :
+* `is-active`
+* `is-open`
+* ...

+Avoid references of HTML id into your code for it to be more reusable.

 ### Semicolon

 Always use semicolons.

-Why : Relying on implicit insertion can cause subtle, hard to debug problems.
+**Why :** Relying on implicit insertion can cause subtle, hard to debug problems.
 Even more if minified.

-Workaround : use a JavaScript syntax checker like [JSLint](http://www.jslint.com/) or [JSHint](http://jshint.com/).
+**Workaround :** use a JavaScript syntax checker like [JSLint](http://www.jslint.com/) or [JSHint](http://jshint.com/).

 Example of error :
 ```javascript